200-hour meditation & pranayama teacher training in India

 Breath is the bridge between body and mind.

 In this pranayama course in Kerala, you will study classical yogic breathing techniques in depth.
-Not just how to practice them.
-But how and why they work.

 Some examples of techniques you will learn: